thoomi/traffic-sign-classifier/writeup.md

 #### 2. Performance on New Images & Model Certainty

-The code for making predictions on my final model is located in the tenth cell of the IPython notebook.
+The code for making predictions on my final model is located in the eleventh cell of the IPython notebook.

 ##### 2.1 Analysis of the Performance on New Images